Organic Eggs: Nutrition and Your Health

 - More satisfaction with fewer calories.
 The high-quality protein and healthy fats in eggs tend to be digested slowly.
 That means you’ll feel more satisfied with a meal that includes an egg—and stay feeling fuller, longer!
 Some morning, why not try “going to work on an egg?”
 You just might find you’re not as hungry at lunchtime.

 - Heart-smart fats.
-About two-thirds of the fats in eggs are the unsaturated types experts recommend to keep our hearts healthy.
+About two-thirds of the fats in organic eggs are the unsaturated types experts recommend keeping our hearts healthy.
 There is a small amount (1.5 grams) of saturated fat—the type that’s linked to higher blood cholesterol levels–but keep in mind that eggs also contain nutrients that may help lower heart disease risk, such as B vitamins, vitamin D, and folate.